11

 They don’t notice the shift.
 They just feel certain—and certainty sells.
 Especially under pressure.

 But pressure distorts input.
-In one study, something as small as the texture of a chair changed how people judged power and trust—without realizing it.
+In one study, something as small as the texture of a chair changed how people judged power and trust without even realizing it.

 The brain doesn’t report distortion.
 It reports clarity.

-And the worse news?
-Familiarity makes it worse.
-The more you “know” someone, the less you check.
-The more confident your read, the more wrong you tend to be.
+And familiarity makes it worse.
+The more you “know” someone, the more confident your read, the more wrong you tend to be.

 In our data set—8,000+ participants—most organizations reward answers, not questions.
 And when expertise outranks curiosity, the smartest people in the room go blind first.